CDX Frequently Asked Questions

-CDX is a different application from PEEP that is used for the exchange of electronic files to/from a DCO.
-In order for the transaction in a file to be in PEEP, the file would need to be imported as a separate operation.
-Once the file is imported, a submission file can be created in PEEP and sent through CDX.
+CDX is a different application from PEEP.
+CDX is used for the exchange of electronic files to/from a DCO.
+In order for the transaction in a file to be in PEEP, the file would need to be imported into PEEP, as a separate operation.
+Once the file is imported, a submission file can be created in PEEP and sent through CDX to the DCOs.

 You cannot prevent a file from being deleted from the system.
 However, you can select to download and save the file to your network for future review and import into PEEP.